kmccarp/rewrite-launchdarkly/docs/clearing-out-feature-flags.md

  }
 ```

+Notice how we're completely removing the `if` statement while retaining the call to the new `AiSearchService`,
+and clear out the fields associated with the call to LaunchDarkly, and the more traditional `LuceneSearchService`.

 As we've seen before a list of such recipes can be generated from a call to your feature flag vendor API,
 and run at scale through Moderne for a thorough clearing out of outdated feature flags across the board.

 ### Alternative SDKs
-The above recipes work out of the box for the LaunchDarkly SDK, to complement our SDK version migration recipes.
+The above recipes work out of the box for the LaunchDarkly SDK, to complement the SDK version migration recipes we have there.
 But we've also heard from folks who maybe have their own internal library that wraps the LaunchDarkly SDK,
-or even use a different SDK entirely, such as Open Feature. <!-- TODO insert link -->
+or even use a different SDK entirely, such as the one for Open Feature. <!-- TODO insert link -->
-We allow the same recipes to be used with different SDKs through an additional optional argument method pattern.
+We allow the same recipe to be used with different SDKs through an additional optional method pattern argument.

 Listing 5.
 A declarative yaml recipe list to phase out feature flags using an alternative SDK.